HeardLibrary/digital-scholarship/lod/sparql.md

 # CONSTRUCT SPARQL queries

-The CONSTRUCT SPARQL query form is similar to the SELECT form because both use graph patterns to bind parts of triples that fulfill the graph pattern to variables.
-In the SELECT form, those variables (or things related to them like counts) are simply reported.
-However, in the CONSTRUCT query form the bound variables are used to actually create new triple based on patterns specified in the CONSTRUCT clause.
+The CONSTRUCT SPARQL query form is similar to the SELECT form because both use graph patterns to bind to variables parts of triples that fulfill the graph pattern.
+In the SELECT form, those variables (or things related to them, like counts) are simply reported.
+However, in the CONSTRUCT query form the bound variables are used to actually create new triples based on patterns specified in the CONSTRUCT clause.

 A CONSTRUCT query has the general form